A deliciously different

 ““ … one design imperative: maintain the concept’s authentic connection to the iconic founder of Chick-fil-A, S. Truett Cathy.””

-The new Truett’s Chick-fil-Al interior mixes masculine notes—woods, brass, brick and plaid—with deeply personal details.
-Elements such as daffodils, ukeles, hula hoops and Ford cars reoccur throughout the restaurant in homage the concept’s namesake.
+The new Truett’s Chick-fil-A interior mixes masculine notes—woods, brass, brick, and plaid—with deeply personal details.
+Elements such as daffodils, ukeles, hula hoops and Ford cars reoccur throughout the restaurant in homage to the concept’s namesake.
 An interactive 20x70 foot mural highlights Chick-fil-A’s early days as a start-up concept in Georgia, while digital photo-frames stream user-generated content.
 The end result is a contemporary dining experience rooted in tradition.